Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 Kraken Advanced Stats

-- Seattle has hit the over on but one occasion in its last 10 contests.
+- Seattle has gone over the total on one occasion in its past 10 games.

-- During their past 10 games, Kraken's game goal totals average 9.4 goals, 1.2 goals lower per game than their season-long game scoring average.

 - They have a +37 goal differential, which is 10th-best in the league.